IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Also, actions cannot only be invoked in a blocking (synchronous) or non-blocking (asynchronous) fashion as explained before, they can also be invoked *periodically*.

 To test this open the OpenWhisk UI and select the `helloUI` action we have created earlier.
-Next, click the `Automate This Action` button at the bottom right of the code editor.
+Next, click the `Automate this Action` button at the bottom right of the code editor.
 Next, from the next screen appearing select the `Periodic` icon.
 Next, create a new trigger aka alarm by clicking the `New Alarm` icon.
 To keep things simple select the `:MM minutes` icon and specify `N` to be `1` so that they action is supposed to be executed every minute.